openkfw/Oscar/doc/data-structures/config-files.md

 ##### combined layer

 Not always are data nicely structured in only one way.
 For this cases, combined layers style is able to show points and geometrical shapes in one layer.

+##### tile layer

+Tile layer provides an option to display data provided by external data source through url in form of map tiles.

 #### Legend object